Battle of St. Louis: Battle

 On May 25, Hesse sent out scouting parties to determine the situation at St. Louis.
 These parties were unable to get close to the village due to the presence of workers (including women and children) in the fields outside the village.
 The next day, Hesse sent Jean-Marie Ducharme and 300 Indians across the river to attack Cahokia, while the remainder arrived around 1:00 pm near St. Louis.
 A warning shot was fired from the tower when they came into view.
 The Sioux and Winnebagoes led the way, followed by the Sauk, Meskwaki and fur traders, including Hesse, in the rear.
 Leyba directed the defense from the tower and opened fire on the approaching enemy from the trenches and tower when they came in range.
-On the first volley, most of the Sauk and Meskwaki fell back, apparently unwilling to fight, leaving many of the other participants suspicious of their motives in joining the expedition and complaining of their "treachery."
+On the first volley, most of the Sauk and Meskwaki fell back, apparently unwilling to fight, leaving many of the other participants suspicious of their motives in joining the expedition and complaining of their "treachery".

 Wapasha and the Sioux persisted for several hours in attempts to draw the Spanish defenders out.
 They went as far as brutally killing some captives they had taken in the fields.
-Although this angered some of the townspeople, Lebya refused to grant permission to the militia to make a sortie.
+Although this angered some of the townspeople, Leyba refused to grant permission to the militia to make a sortie.
 The attackers eventually withdrew and headed north, destroying crops, livestock, and buildings as they went.
 On the other side of the river, Ducharme's attack on Cahokia was easily repulsed.
 George Rogers Clark made a timely arrival to lead Cahokia's defense.
 Clark's reputation as a frontier fighter made the Indian force reluctant to pursue the attack.